 Ruger was known for a long time as a leader and sporting rifles.
 They made some the finest bolt action and semi-automatic rimfire rifles you could buy.
 Recently in the past few years, they’ve been making more and more of tactical rifles.
 Including a few forays into AR 15 pattern, rifles dubbed the Ruger 556.
 These are excellent rifles by all accounts.

 It’s hard to come out with a truly groundbreaking AR 15 pattern rifle but Ruger has done a good job at bringing a high level of quality with a few refinements that make the rifle more usable in the field.

 That doesn’t mean any optic will do, however.
 You need to take some time and think about what style of the optic is going to be best for your shooting preferences and find out which is for you.
-Overall here are the best scope for Ruger AR 556.
+Here are our picks for the best scope for Ruger AR 556.

 Table of Contents